touqeerahmadunipd/touqeerahmadunipd.github.io/_pages/about.md

 **Research Interest**

-My research focuses on the stochastic and statistical modeling of complex natural and environmental processes, with particular emphasis on the space-time dependence of extreme events.
-I am also interested in statistical learning, including the development and application of modern machine learning methods for high-dimensional data analysis, dimension reduction, and the treatment of imbalanced or incomplete datasets.
+Research Interests

+My work lies at the intersection of stochastic processes, statistical modeling, and machine learning.
+I am particularly interested in:

+- Modeling and analysis of spatiotemporal dependence in extreme events

+- Stochastic modeling of complex natural and environmental systems

+- Statistical learning methods for high-dimensional, imbalanced, or incomplete datasets

+- Applications of dimension reduction and data-driven approaches in environmental and climate research

 News